-- Security bugs in SecuPress Pro and Free plugin (versions 1.3+) are qualified, only.
+- Security bugs in SecuPress Pro and Free plugin (versions 1.3+ only) are qualified.

-- Security bugs on secupress.me are also qualified.
+- Security bugs on secupress.me are NOT qualified but welcomed.

 Note that the scope of the program is limited to technical vulnerabilities found using your browsers, mobile, and web applications; please do not attempt phishing attacks against us.

 Any design or implementation issue that affects the confidentiality or integrity of user data is likely to be in scope for the program.
 Common examples include:

 - SQL Injections (SQLi),

 - Remote Code Execution (RCE),